timescale/docs/mst/security.md

 Service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key per each instance and each volume.
-The key is never re-used and will be trashed at the destruction of the instance, so there's a natural key rotation with roll-forward upgrades.
+The key is never re-used and are trashed at the destruction of the instance, so there's a natural key rotation with roll-forward upgrades.
 We use the LUKS default mode aes-xts-plain64:sha256 with a 512-bit key.